 So, a few simple changes and we’re ready to rock here.

 If you’re curious about specific ingredients and why I chose them…

-- Fat Free Cream Cheese: In my original Cheesecake Bites recipe, I used Greek Cream Cheese.
-Essentially, it’s just a cream cheese mixed with some Greek yogurt, which bumps up the protein slightly.
-It’s not a super familiar ingredient to a lot of people, but it’s very similar to a reduced fat cream cheese.
+- Fat Free Cream Cheese: In my original Cheesecake Bites recipe, I used Light Cream Cheese.
+Light cream cheese is simply cream cheese with a slightly lower amount of fat to it, but it’s still just as creamy.
 With this recipe, I went with a fat free cream cheese, but that is only because I had it available to me.
 Whether you choose fat free, reduced fat, Greek, or regular cream cheese, they’ll all work!
-Just keep in mind that a whipped cream cheese won’t work as well- we need it to be solid.
+Just keep in mind that whipped cream cheese won’t work as well- we need it to be solid.

 - Whey/Casein Protein Blend: The biggest variable with protein desserts is the protein powder you choose.
 Most commonly, people will use whey protein.
 It may not seem like a big deal, but using a protein that’s a mix of whey protein AND casein protein makes a huge difference, especially in this recipe.
 Whey alone gets very sticky, so this recipe might end up being far too loose to form into balls.
 With the casein mixed it, it thickens the cheesecake mixture and makes the entire thing scoopable.
 I used PEScience and can definitely recommend it.

 - Fat Free Cool Whip: The cool whip in this recipe really helps to create an authentic cheesecake flavor, and it also helps smooth out the mixture.
 You don’t have to necessarily use a fat free version, but it obviously brings the calories down a bit.
 Note that this is NOT the same thing as .